AMBRE: GROSSOPHOBIA IN OUR SOCIETY

 Why did you decide to take part in an Elia shoot?

-"I have a friend who m'sent the casting, like you were looking for models.
+"I have a friend who sent me the casting, as you were looking for models.
 I loved the fact that it was open to everyone.
 So I checked out this brand I didn't know.
 I loved the brand story, I thought it was really cool.
 I also wanted to switch to another sanitary protection system.
-So it was perfect timing really!"
+So it was really good timing!"

-You told us you wanted to fight against systemic grossophobia.
-Can you tell us more?
+You told us you wanted to fight against systemic grossophobia, can you tell us more about that?

-Can you do sport if you're fat?
+Can you play sport if you're fat?
 How do you deal with this injunction?

 What's the best way to combat grossophobia?

-Do you have any books, podcasts or people to follow that you'd recommend for s'informing yourself about grossophobia?
+Do you have any books, podcasts or people to follow that you'd recommend for learning about grossophobia?

 "To avoid repeating discriminatory behavior.
-We have to let fat people speak.
+You have to let fat people speak.
 Let them speak, let them testify, let them say what they have to say.
 And not speak for them.
 There are quite a few pages you can follow on social networks at least to deconstruct yourself on the subject of grossophobia.
 On the subject of "fat acceptance".
 The "fat activists" are there and they represent the milieu, so it's good to follow them and listen to what they have to say.
 For example, there's the "corpscools" page, which is great.
 There's the much-needed "stopgrossophobia" page.
-There's also a page I've been following for a short while, which I discovered recently scalled "toncorpsappelle".
+There's also a page I've been following for a while, which I discovered recently, called "toncorpsappelle".
 These are testimonials from people with eating disorders.
 I think it's a public service, and everyone should know about it.
 Because there are a lot of us out there with eating disorders, mostly caused by those close to us, by the comments of those close to us.
 Comments from doctors!
 Sometimes because we've been on a diet.
 Anyway, this kind of thing includes the fact that we're going to develop an unhealthy relationship with food and therefore develop eating disorders.
 This page, it's just necessary, so if you can go and follow it, that's cool.
-Otherwise, there's also an activist I love, who s's called Marine, who has a page s'called "metauxlourds" and for the record, she really talks about grossophobia, sexuality.
+Otherwise, there's also an activist I love, called Marine, who has a page called "metauxlourds" and she really talks about grossophobia and sexuality.
 Fat bodies also have normal sexuality, and we need to make that visible.
 What she's doing is really important."

 Have you ever thought about going off the pill?

-"So I've asked myself that question before, but I've never done it.
-I've wondered about changing my contraceptive, switching to an IUD, that sort of thing.
-But I've never taken the step of saying to myself 'I'm going off the pill', because it's just as convenient for me, in fact, to say to myself 'such and such a day, I've got my periods'."
+"So I've wondered about it before, but I've never done it.
+I've wondered about changing contraceptives, switching to IUDs, that sort of thing.
+But I've never taken the step of saying to myself 'I'm going off the pill' because it's just as convenient for me to say to myself 'such and such a day, I've got my period'."

-What do you think of Elia's menstrual panties?
+What do you think of menstrual panties Elia

-Do you have a piece of advice or a mantra you'd like to share?
+Do you have any advice or mantra you'd like to share?

 "If you can't love yourself, how the hell are you gonna love somebody else?"